mrthreeplates/TRS-80_floppy_remapper/README.md

 the [USB HxC emulator](http://hxc2001.free.fr/floppy_drive_emulator/).
 This avoids the need to take apart the computer, swap cables or replace your internal vintage floppy drives.

-When combined with a [M3SE](http://bartlettlabs.com/M3SE/) or [FreHD](http://www.vecoven.com/trs80/trs80.html), the remapper can be used to conveniently remap the two internal drives (e.g. to access an emulator, or other external drive).
+When booting from a [M3SE](http://bartlettlabs.com/M3SE/) or [FreHD](http://www.vecoven.com/trs80/trs80.html), the remapper can be used to conveniently remap the two internal drives (e.g. to access an emulator, or other external drive).

 As a bonus, this board adds support for two external floppy drives on Model 4P